millenomi/diceshaker/README.markdown

 To build Diceshaker without errors:

+ - from the command line, you may use the experimental Unified Build scripts in the Tools distribution to build the project.
+For example, if you have checked out the repository in `/Projects/Diceshaker` and the tools in `/Projects/InfiniteLabsTools`, the following will build Diceshaker correctly for testing:

+		/Projects/InfiniteLabsTools/Unified/Build /Projects/Diceshaker --debug

+	The Unified Build Tools switches are in flux, but currently you can use the following:

+	* Build styles: `--debug`, `--iphone-ad-hoc`, `--iphone-app-store`; also `--release` (which is short for `--iphone-ad-hoc --iphone-app-store`).
+You can combine these in a single build.
+Also, `--all` will build all available styles (which is the default).
+	* Build options: `--iphone-development-identity CERTIFICATE_NAME`, `--iphone-distribution-identity CERTIFICATE_NAME`; `--iphone-ad-hoc-profile UUID`, `--iphone-app-store-profile UUID` (where `UUID` is the identifier attached to the provisioning profile — if you install the profile via Xcode or the [iPhone Configuration Utility](http://support.apple.com/downloads/iPhone_Configuration_Utility_1_1_for_Mac_OS_X), the profile's installed copy will be renamed to its UUID); `--fast`, which performs a build without cleaning the built products first.

  - from the command line, set the `INFINITELABS_TOOLS` build setting to the full path to the Tools directory you checked out.
 For example, if you have checked out the repository in `/Projects/Diceshaker` and the tools in `/Projects/InfiniteLabsTools`, the following will build Diceshaker correctly:

 		cd /Projects/Diceshaker